What are Morning Pages?

 Do I have to follow the rules strictly?

 I have a confession to make: I very rarely do my Morning Pages first thing when I get up.
 I'm not sure why this is, perhaps it comes down to a lack of self-discipline, but I have adapted my version of the Morning Pages into a freewriting exercise to be done at any time of day.

 This may not result in 100% of the same benefits as Julia Cameron's original practice, but it is still immensely valuable to me, and certainly better than nothing.
 Similarly, if you only do two pages, or choose to type your writing, I think that's okay if it works well for you.
 As is so often the case with daily habits, there is value in finding a version that you enjoy and will therefore commit to with consistency.

 Are they private, or do I have to share them?

-I need to look up exactly what Julia Cameron says to do with your Morning Pages after you've written them, but in my version I quite often tear them out of the book and throw them away!
-This means I don't have to be self-conscious about what I write, because nobody (not even me) is going to find it for later reading.
-Sometimes though, you might come across a little gem in your uninhibited free writing that you want to save and use somewhere later!
+In my version, I quite often tear them out of the book and throw them away after writing!
+This means I don't have to be self-conscious about what I write, because nobody (not even me) is going to read it later.

-In my workshops, we do a similar freewriting exercise to start the session and get the pens flowing, and I never ask people to share what they wrote.
-What we do sometimes talk about is how the process made us feel - especially as it is often brand new to people.
+In my workshops we do a similar freewriting exercise to start every session, and I never ask people to share what they wrote.
+What we do sometimes talk about is how the process made us feel - especially if it's new to people.
 This doesn't mean divulging the content, but becoming aware of our reactions to the writing.